Governors' role in monitoring the single central record

 - Criminal record checks

-- For teaching positions, obtaining a letter of professional standing from the professional regulating authority in the country where the applicant has worked
+- Obtaining a letter of professional standing from the professional regulating authority in the country where the applicant has worked, confirming it has not imposed sanctions or restrictions on the individual, or is aware of any reason why they might be unsuitable

 - Checks of professional qualifications (for example, qualified teacher status)